2-Day Trip to Athens Greece | Best Sites & Activities

 Greek White House in Herodes Attikos str.

-DAY 2: Go to Acropolis Metro and start walking towards Amalias Avenue having Acropolis on your back.
-It can be walked or you can go by private car/metro.
+DAY 2: Go to the Acropolis Metro and walk toward Amalias Avenue with the Acropolis on your back.
+It can be walked to, or you can take a private car/metro.

 • Panathenaic Stadium or Kallimarmaro